Information overload: The problem of organization

-Responding to Information Overload in email communication
+Responding to information overload in email communication

 In a study conducted by Soucek and Moser (2010), they investigated what impact a training intervention on how to cope with information overload would have on employees.
 They found that the training intervention did have a positive impact on IO, especially on those who struggled with work impairment and media usage, and employees who had a higher amount of incoming emails.

 Responses of business and government

-Recent research suggests that an "attention economy" of sorts will naturally emerge from information overload, allowing Internet users greater control over their online experience with particular regard to communication mediums such as e-mail and instant messaging.
-This could involve some sort of cost being attached to e-mail messages.
-For example, managers charging a small fee for every e-mail received – e.g. $1.00 – which the sender must pay from their budget.
+Recent research suggests that an "attention economy" of sorts will naturally emerge from information overload, allowing Internet users greater control over their online experience with particular regard to communication mediums such as email and instant messaging.
+This could involve some sort of cost being attached to email messages.
+For example, managers charging a small fee for every email received – e.g. $1.00 – which the sender must pay from their budget.
 The aim of such charging is to force the sender to consider the necessity of the interruption.
-However, such a suggestion undermines the entire basis of the popularity of e-mail, namely that e-mails are free of charge to send.
+However, such a suggestion undermines the entire basis of the popularity of email, namely that emails are free of charge to send.

 Economics often assumes that people are rational in that they have the knowledge of their preferences and an ability to look for the best possible ways to maximize their preferences.
 People are seen as selfish and focus on what pleases them.
 Looking at various parts on their own results in the negligence of the other parts that work alongside it that create the effect of IO.
 Lincoln suggests possible ways to look at IO in a more holistic approach by recognizing the many possible factors that play a role in IO and how they work together to achieve IO.